Canning Tomato Soup

 How to store it

-Store the jars in a dark, cool space for a year, if you use traditional lids.
-New Ball lids that are guaranteed for 18 months will last at least that.
+If you use traditional lids, store the jars in a dark, cool space for a year.
+New Ball lids, which are guaranteed for 18 months, will last at least that long.

 If you don’t want to can it, you can add it to freezer containers and freeze it for about one year.